census-instrumentation/opencensus-specs/tags/TagMap.md

 reasons.
 For example, one may propagate 'project-id' Tag across all micro-services to break down metrics by 'project-id'.
 Not all `Tag`s in a `TagMap` should be propagated and not all `Tag`s in a `TagMap` should be accepted from a remote peer.
-Hence, `TagMap` propagator must allow specifying an optional list of ordered `TagFilter`s for receiving `Tag`s or for forwarding `Tag`s or for both.
-A `TagFilter` list for receiving MAY be different then that for forwarding.
+Hence, `TagMap` propagator must allow specifying an optional list of ordered `TagPropagationFilter`s for receiving `Tag`s or for forwarding `Tag`s or for both.
+A `TagPropagationFilter` list for receiving MAY be different then that for forwarding.

 If no filter is specified for receiving then all `Tag`s are received.
 If no filter is specified for forwarding then all `Tag`s are forwarded except those that have `Local Scope`.

-### TagFilter
+### TagPropagationFilter
-Tag Filter consists of action (`TagFilterAction`) and condition (`TagFilterMatchOperator` and `TagFilterMatchString`).
-A `TagKey` is evaluated against condition of each `TagFilter` in order.
+Tag Propagation Filter consists of action (`TagFilterAction`) and condition (`TagFilterMatchOperator` and `TagFilterMatchString`).
+A `TagKey` is evaluated against condition of each `TagPropagationFilter` in order.
 If the condition is evaluated to true then action is taken according to `TagFilterAction` and filter processing is stopped.
-If the condition is evaluated to false then the `TagKey` is processed against next `TagFilter` in the ordered list.
+If the condition is evaluated to false then the `TagKey` is processed against next `TagPropagationFilter` in the ordered list.
 If none of the condition is evaluated to true then the default action is **Exclude**.